stepMode/stepmode.github.io/_posts/2018-08-01-ryans-ctf-levels-5-to-8.md

 tags: ctf
 ---

-The *Intermediate* section focuses a lot more on the Linux than the previous part.
+The *Intermediate* section focuses a lot more on the Linux terminal than the previous part.
 For that we are given a handy webshell in 3/4 challenges.
 Let's head right into it!

 # Level 5 - Database password